ff14wed/byregot/README.md

 you just use Teamcraft simulator instead.

 ## Features
-:heavy_check_mark: Accurately simulates crafts with non-specialist actions at level 90
+:heavy_check_mark: Accurately simulates crafts with non-specialist actions.

+:heavy_check_mark: Supports simulation for all job levels up to 100, but actions will not individually validate if your job level meets the minimum requirement.

 :heavy_check_mark: Support for expert crafting